 Zero percent Italian; don’t be fooled by the surname.
 (Actually hapa; NPR's got the details.)

-I write copy for brands all over -- from Boulder to Brooklyn to Boston -- and my words appear on packaging in Whole Foods, Target, Nordstrom, Kroger, Stop & Shop, and various other stores.
+I’ve written copy for brands all over — from Boulder to Brooklyn to Boston — and my words appear on packaging in Whole Foods, Target, Nordstrom, Barnes & Noble, Kroger, Stop & Shop, and various other stores.

-I name brands and products, create taglines, come up with fun one-liners, and weigh in on branding, design, voice, and marketing strategy.
+I’ve named brands and products, created taglines, come up with fun one-liners, and weighed in on branding, design, voice, and marketing strategy.

 I also speak at conferences and events, covering topics like freelance writing, women in business, advertising, and work-life balance.
-Me and/or my work has appeared/been quoted in The Wall Street Journal, BuzzFeed, Huffington Post, Parents magazine, HLN, Women's Health magazine, BabyCenter, local news outlets, and definitely on my mom's Facebook page.
+My work and/or I have appeared/been quoted in The Wall Street Journal, BuzzFeed, Huffington Post, Parents, HLN, Women's Health, BabyCenter, local news outlets, and definitely on my mom's Facebook page.

-Mmmphhh… I live in New Haven County (home to Yale and really good pizza), and my writing is fueled largely by takeout and Spotify playlists.
+I live in New Haven (home to Yale and really good pizza), and my work is fueled largely by takeout and Spotify playlists.